-This section will present information regarding telescopes and binoculars.
+This course will present information regarding telescopes and binoculars.
 Telescopes and binoculars can assist in managing low vision patients.
-Information will include different types of telescopes and binoculars and how they benefit the low vision patient, as well as those with special visual needs.
+Information will include different types of telescopes and binoculars and how they benefit the low vision patient, as well as special visual needs.
 Information will examine the differences and applications of the various types.